.png)

 1. Alaska business search (fastest method)

-Located: Prominently displayed in search results and at the top of entity details page
+Located: displayed in search results and on the entity details page

 Labeled as: "Entity Number"